-Abstract: The ligand-binding domain (LBD) of estrogen receptor switches its conformation from an inactive to active state in response to hormone stimuli.
-Recently, a novel D538G mutant has been identified to be active in advanced breast cancer patients.
-In this study, we ask if molecular simulations of the receptor can shed light on the mechanistic impact of this mutation on the receptor's activation status.
+Abstract: The ligand-binding domain (LBD) of an estrogen receptor undergoes a large conformational switching from an inactive to active state in response to hormone stimuli.
+Very recently, a novel D538G mutant has been identified to be active in advanced breast cancer tumors.
+Here, we ask if molecular simulations can provide insight on its mechanistic impact on the receptors activation status.
 It has been challenging for ab initio modeling to identify two distinct conformations of a single amino acid sequence as large as that of the LBD.
-Using a simple energetic model, we are able to correctly predict this conformational switching (see left and click the Movie link above for a quick view).
-This residue-level model enables exploring receptor active/inactive transitions at the biologically relevant spatial/time scales beyond conventional atomic-level simulations.
-Based on this predictive model, we found that the D538G mutation reshapes the energy landscape by stabilizing both active and inactive conformations.
-More specifically, the mutant displays a greater preference for active conformations with a 1.5-kcal/mol difference of energy changes, compared to the wild-type sequence.
-This increased stability of D538G-LBD breaks the delicate balance of the conformational switch, potentially leading to a cancerous state.
-This framework uncovers a conformation-driven explanation of the receptor's constitutive activity due to a mutation, and demonstrates its usefulness to assess conformational stability of relevant mutants occurring in the estrogen-binding domain.
+Using a coarse-grained (CG) model, we are able to correctly reproduce this LBD conformational switching.
+Furthermore, we found that the D538G mutation reshapes the energy landscape by stabilizing both active and inactive conformations, but preferring the active by 1.5 kcal/mol.
+This observation is consistent with the concept of a mutation-shifting landscape and provides a structural explanation for the oncogenic D538G mutation at the detailed conformational level.

 Abstract: An increasingly popular technique of protein footprinting provides information about the solvent accessibility of specific protein sites.
 Traditional analysis approaches have focused on comparing the difference of unitary sites, e.g., between a free and ligand-bound state.
 What is unclear is whether the information can be used for absolute comparisons across multiple sites.
 Here, we present a new analytic approach to convert a measured rate constant to a protection factor (termed P-factor).
 This P-factor analysis explains kinetic aspects of the biophysical process itself, but enables a novel topological picture of protein structures utilizing footprinting data.